learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 to our site.
 Each lesson builds off of the work completed in the last, so in this lesson, we will be going through the process of setting up your own GitHub repository to code along in.
-In addition to this, in the event that you get stuck or your personal repository isn't working as intended, each lesson will contain some basic code that you can use to code along with.
+In addition to this, in the event that you get stuck or your personal repository isn't working as intended, you will have access to a repository with starter code to follow along with from each lesson.

 **NOTE**: Videos are provided in these lessons, but contain some instructions and steps that have changed, especially if you are using the in-browser Learn